ofiwg/libfabric/man/fi_getinfo.3.md

 *src_addrlen - source address length*
 : Indicates the length of the source address.
 This value must be > 0 if *src_addr* is non-NULL.
-This field will be ignored in hints if FI_SOURCE is specified, or *src_addr* is NULL.
+This field will be ignored in hints if FI_SOURCE flag is set, or *src_addr* is NULL.

 *dest_addrlen - destination address length*
 : Indicates the length of the destination address.
 This value must be > 0 if *dest_addr* is non-NULL.
-This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE is specified, or if *dst_addr* is NULL.
+This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE flag is set, or if *dst_addr* is NULL.

 *src_addr - source address*
 : If specified, indicates the source address.
-This field will be ignored in hints if FI_SOURCE is specified.
+This field will be ignored in hints if FI_SOURCE flag is set.
 On output a provider shall return an address that corresponds to the indicated fabric or domain, with the format indicated by the returned *addr_format* field.

 *dest_addr - destination address*
 : If specified, indicates the destination address.
-This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE is specified.
+This field will be ignored in hints unless the node and service parameters are NULL or FI_SOURCE flag is set.

 *handle - provider context handle*
 : References a provider specific handle.
 The use of this field